Quagga/quagga/HACKING.md

     any coding.

--   Send a clean diff against the ’master’ branch of the quagga.git repository, in unified diff format, preferably with the ’-p’ argument to show C function affected by any chunk, and with the -w and -b arguments to minimise changes.
+-   Send a clean diff against the ’master’ branch of the quagga.git repository, in unified diff format, preferably with the `-p` argument to show C function affected by any chunk, and with the `-w` and `-b` arguments to minimise changes.
 E.g:

-    git diff -up mybranch..remotes/quagga.net/master
+    `git diff -up mybranch..remotes/quagga.net/master`

     It is preferable to use git format-patch, and even more preferred to publish a git repository (see